abxh/nvim-config/README.md

 # nvim

 The configuration of neovim in particular can be subject to a lot of changes.
-This repo is seperated from [abxh/dotfiles](https://github.com/abxh/dotfiles) and added as a submodule to exclude minor changes and keeping things relatively stable.
+As such, this repo is seperated from [abxh/dotfiles](https://github.com/abxh/dotfiles) and added as a submodule to exclude minor changes and keeping things working and relatively stable.

 Neovim is very extensible editor with a evolving ecosystem of plugins.
 There are many ways to the do the same thing.
 Some are better and others are worse in some aspects.